Waterboy1602/Addarr/README.md

 You can start the Transmission command with `/transmission` or `transmission`.
 After that you will be asked what you want to do.
 Just press the action you want and it's done.

-You can start adding series/movies with`/start` or just `start`.
+You can start adding series/movies with `/start` or just `start`.
 The next steps will be made clear by the bot.
 At any time you can stop the adding by sending `/stop` or `stop`.

+You can also start adding a series or movie with `/movie` or `/series` when the bot is running in English or `/film` or `/serie` when the bot is running in Dutch.
+This will skip the step of asking if the title represents a series or a movie.

-Different entrypoints for all these commands can be entered in the config file.
+Different entrypoints for all these commands can be entered in the config file, except `/movie`/`/film`/`series`/`serie`, which are defined in `lang.yaml`.

 ## FUNCTIONS
 - Add series/movies to Sonarr/Radarr